MSA Alumni Association

 The Problem

 As a young alumni association, whose alumni were scattered across the US, alumni were not engaged or involved at the level needed to give the association a deeper purpose and support the school.
 Donations were few, and people generally had a lack of interest in the association all together.
+Meanwhile, the school was experiencing budget cuts.

 The Solution